exercism/elm/exercises/practice/allergies/.approaches/bitwise-and-dict/content.md

 ## When to use this approach?

-This code is idiomatic in Elm and makes the domain concept of using bit positions in an `Int` to represent a list of `Allergy` a little more explicit.
+This code is idiomatic in Elm and is better at embracing the concept of using bit positions in the allergy score to represent a list of `Allergy`.

 `isAllergicTo` is a slightly expensive operation, iterating the `allergies` dict once to make a list, and that list is iterated to match the allergy.
 It is faster than the [Bitwise and List approach ][bitwise-and-list].